cloudnative-pg/cloudnative-pg/docs/src/declarative_hibernation.md

 $ kubectl annotate cluster <cluster-name> --overwrite cnpg.io/hibernation=on
 ```

-A hibernated cluster won't have any running Pods, while the PVCs are retained
+A hibernated cluster doesn't have any running pods, while the PVCs are retained
 so that the cluster can be rehydrated at a later time.
-Replica PVCs will be
+Replica PVCs are
 kept in addition to the primary's PVC.

-The hibernation procedure will delete the primary Pod and then the replica
+The hibernation procedure deletes the primary pod and then the replica
-Pods, avoiding switchover, to ensure the replicas are kept in sync.
+pods, avoiding switchover.
+This approach ensures the replicas are kept in sync.

-The hibernation status can be monitored by looking for the `cnpg.io/hibernation`
+You can monitor the hibernation status by looking for the `cnpg.io/hibernation`
 condition:

 ``` sh